kevgleeson78/Theory-of-algorithms-project/README.md

 1: Download [git](https://git-scm.com/downloads) to your machine if not already installed.

-1.1: For this project I have used a instance of a Debian system on the google cloud platform.<br>
+1.1: For this project I have used an instance of a Debian system on the google cloud platform.<br>
 This is used to compile and run the various files held within this repository.
 Please see below for further instruction on how to compile the files needed.

 2: Open a command line and cd to the location you wish to clone the repository to.